 WooCommerce is a WordPress plugin that easily integrates ecommerce capabilities with your existing WordPress site, it’s free, open-source and extensible.

 It’s been in business since the year 2011, and it’s offered as an easy-to-use website plugin for websites that allows you to set up a store in just a few minutes.
-For an idea of just how popular WooCommerce is, statistics from 2020 say that as much as 26% of all ecommerce sites on the Internet were run by WooCommerce.
+For an idea of just how popular WooCommerce is, internet statistics from 2021 say that as much as 26% of all ecommerce sites on the Internet were run by WooCommerce.

 Pros and Cons of WooCommerce